Unlinked monotone regression: Demonstrations on Synthetic and Real Data

-Our estimator is somewhat accurate although it does differ noticeably from the oracle isotonic regression.
-The estimator of \cite{carp16} does very poorly on this dataset.
+Our ``UL BDD'' estimator is somewhat accurate although it does differ noticeably from the oracle isotonic regression as well as the ``UL-oracle BDD'' estimator.
+The estimator of \cite{carp16} does very poorly on this data set.
 We suspect that inaccuracy in choice of the error distribution causes difficulty for both of the unlinked estimators, which is of course expected.
-An important avenue for future research is to learn how to use the residuals $\tilde \epsilon_i$ more efficiently.
-This could be done for example by studying faster algorithms so that it is computationally feasible to use an estimate of the gradient at each iteration.

-\section{Conclusions and directions for future research}
+\section{Conclusions and Directions for Future Research}

 In this paper, we have presented a general method for unlinked regression with a monotonic regression function, and developed basic theory for the resulting estimator.
 We believe our approach will generalize to other (identifiable) unlinked regression settings.
-We have introduced a variant of a gradient descent algorithm for computing the estimator, and demonstrated its use on a real data example in a fully data driven way in which we estimated the unknown error distribution.
+We have introduced a variant of an active set algorithm for computing the estimator, and demonstrated its use on a real data example in a fully data driven way in which we estimated the unknown error distribution.
 There are many remaining questions about this problem and about our method that future work could answer. \begin{enumerate}[leftmargin=*]

-\item For our method to be useful on datasets with $n$ larger than $5,000$-$10,000$, a faster algorithm will be needed.